Shadannamazi/ArtVision-AI/README.md

 4. **Interactive Map Gallery**: Take your art global.
 The Interactive Map Gallery leverages your device's location to display location-based art galleries, it creates art galleries based on your location!
 This feature provides a window into the creative expressions of users across different geographical regions, uniting technology, art, and exploration.

 ArtVision AI opens up a world of possibilities, enabling users to channel their artistic aspirations into tangible and mesmerizing digital creations.
 It's a creative tool, a platform for self-expression, and a testament to the dynamic synergy between technology and art.

+## Technologies Used

+ArtVision AI harnesses a diverse set of technologies to bring its innovative features to life:

+* **SwiftUI**: The app's user interface is built using SwiftUI, Apple's modern declarative UI framework.
+* **AVFoundation**: Used to manage and control the camera functionality, allowing users to capture images.
+* **CoreML and SqueezeNet**: The app's machine learning capabilities are powered by CoreML, Apple's machine learning framework.
+The SqueezeNet model is employed for image classification, enabling real-time identification and labeling of objects captured by the camera.
+* **DALLE API**: ArtVision AI collaborates with the DALLE API to generate AI-generated images.
+Through API calls to the DALLE service, the app produces artistic images based on user-provided descriptions, including styles, backgrounds, and dimensions.
+* **MapKit**: The app integrates MapKit, Apple's mapping framework, to implement the map view feature.
+MapKit enables the app to showcase the user's location and establish art galleries based on geographic proximity.
+* **Location Services**: ArtVision AI utilizes the device's location services to determine the user's precise location.
+This information powers the creation of nearby art galleries, enhancing the overall user experience.
+* **Camera Integration**: ArtVision AI seamlessly integrates the device's camera functionality, allowing users to capture images of real-world objects.
+These images are then processed by the app for object classification and subsequent AI-generated artwork creation.
+* **Xcode**: The integrated development environment for building, testing, and deploying the app.
+* **Swift Package Manager**: The app leverages Swift Package Manager to incorporate various Swift packages, enriching app features and streamlining development workflows.

 ## Screenshots of ArtVision AI